Sexual Misconduct / Gender-Based Misconduct Policy and Procedures

 RWU believes that prevention of sexual assault and all sexual misconduct starts with education of our community.
 As such, we have a comprehensive Bystander Intervention Program developed to train our students on how to intervene when they see uncivil acts or violations of the sexual misconduct policy.
 RWU student leaders are trained to intervene, step up, say something, and/or do something when they witness actions that may lead to sexual misconduct or sexual misconduct itself.

 RWU uses the Green Dot bystander intervention program which empowers students address power-based personal violence before it occurs.
-RWU also requires all incoming undergraduate students to take the HAVEN on-line sexual assault/misconduct prevention program prior to starting their first semester.
+RWU also requires all incoming undergraduate students to take the EVERFI on-line sexual assault/misconduct prevention program prior to starting their first semester.
 RWU makes this course available to all students and encourages participation.
-HAVEN educates students about important issues such as: consent, the role alcohol plays, understanding University policies, how to access campus and local resources, and how to intervene or get help if you see something.
+EVERFI educates students about important issues such as: consent, the role alcohol plays, understanding University policies, how to access campus and local resources, and how to intervene or get help if you see something.
 Many offices in the Division of Student Life also do on-going prevention work, such as the Silent Witness Initiative, V-day programs and productions, Equalogy interactive educational theater, the Escalation/One Love program, various awareness marches and vigils, the RWU Annual Crime Prevention Fair, and self-defense workshops.
 These programs are just a handful of the many campus wide initiatives offered to raise awareness and empower students to be safe and engaged community members.

 Public Awareness Events